evnsio/flux-playground/README.md

 To enable this, we need to add the auto-generated SSH key to GitHub.

-We can extract the public key using fluxctl.
+We can extract the public key using fluxctl, or by looking in the flux pod logs:

 ```
 $ fluxctl identity
 ```

-Alternatively, we can extract the key from the flux pod logs, for example:
+or

 ```
 $ kubectl logs flux-5896444d98-d7gxk